sigsum/sigsum/doc/design.md

 3. The provided tree head is from a known log with enough valid cosignatures.

 Notice that there are no new outbound network connections for a verifier.
+Therefore, a verifier will not be affected by future log downtime since the signer already collected relevant proofs of public logging.
+Log downtime may be caused by temporary operational issues or simply because a shard is done.

-Therefore, a proof of public logging is only as convincing as the tree head that an inclusion proof leads up to.
+The lack of external communication means that a proof of public logging cannot be more convincing than the tree head an inclusion proof leads up to.
 Sigsum logs have trustworthy tree heads thanks to using a variant of witness cosigning.
 A verifier cannot be tricked into accepting data whose checksum have not been publicly logged unless the attacker controls more than a threshold of witnesses.

 In a less ideal world sigsum logging can facilitate detection of attacks if a verifier _fails open_ by enforcing the second and third criteria partially.
 For